Technology

 Step 2: Learn Python (the AI Workhorse)

 Python dominates AI thanks to its readable syntax and rich ecosystem.
-Master the basics—variables, loops, functions, and data structures—then learn the core data/ML libraries.
+Master the basics—variables, loops, functions, and data structures—then learn the core data and ML libraries used in almost every tutorial or production system.

 • Core libraries: numpy, pandas, matplotlib, scikit-learn.